Plumsail/forms-docs/source/introduction-sp.rst

 for Lists which are not yet supported by Modern UI, such as Tasks List - but all the forms will open in Modern UI, no matter what settings you have currently set.

-**Note!** If you are interested in customizing SharePoint Forms for Classic UI - check out our Forms Designer product.
+  If you are interested in customizing SharePoint Forms for Classic UI - check out our |Forms Designer| product.
   It has similar functionality and allows you to design complex custom forms for Classic UI in just a few minutes.
   It also works well for SharePoint 2013/2016.
 We still fully support Forms Designer, even after release of Plumsail Forms, it will remain essential to us and many of our clients for a long time to come.

 .. |Forms Designer| raw:: html